Where to Stay in Madrid, Spain: The Best Hotels & VRBOs (2023)

 With so many luxury hotels, mid-range stays and good value options in the city center, the hard part is simply deciding where to stay in Madrid.

-With so many epic neighbourhoods to choose from, in this post, I’ll share a little about each one so you can decide where to stay and which hotel or VRBO to choose for the best stay possible to suit your needs, whether that’s right next to the Museo del Prado or within easy access of Retiro park for your morning jog.
+With so many epic neighborhoods to choose from, in this post, I’ll share a little about each one so you can decide where to stay and which hotel or rental to choose for the best stay possible to suit your needs, whether that’s right next to the Museo del Prado or within easy access of Retiro park for your morning jog.

 *This where to stay in Madrid post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.